Security at Simple Scheduler.

 Compliance posture

-the same rights under CCPA for California residents.
-To exercise any of those rights, email info@simplescheduler.com from the address associated with your account and we will
+We honor data-subject rights under GDPR (access, rectification, deletion, portability) and the equivalent rights under CCPA for California residents.
+To exercise any of those rights, email info@simplescheduler.com from the address associated with your account and we will respond within thirty days.

 Reporting a security issue